 It’s your future.
 Let’s protect it.®

-1Any loans from the policy’s accumulated value will reduce the policy’s accumulated value and death benefit if the borrowed funds, plus interest, are not repaid by the time of your death.
+¹Any loans from the policy’s accumulated value will reduce the policy’s accumulated value and death benefit if the borrowed funds, plus interest, are not repaid by the time of your death.
 If your life insurance policy is classified as a Modified Endowment Contract (MEC), distributions, including loans, may be taxed less favorably than non-MEC policies.
 2Partial withdrawals are subject to a fee of $50.
-The first 9 years of the Foundations Indexed Universal Life policy and for 9 years following an increase in coverage, full surrenders are subject to a current surrender charge based on policy year, age, sex and premium class.
+The first 11 years of the Foundations Indexed Universal Life policy and for 11 years following an increase in coverage, full surrenders are subject to a current surrender charge based on policy year, age, sex and premium class.
 Surrender charges may be waived if eligibility can be established due to the insured’s terminal illness, total disability or stay in a qualified nursing care center for 90 consecutive days (after the first policy year).
 3Subject to a cap.
-4Insured must be chronically ill for 90 days and expected to be for another 90 days or longer to qualify for activation.
+4Insured must be chronically ill for 90 days and expected to be for another 180 days (90 days in MN or KS) or longer to qualify for activation.
 The Daily Living Rider is not to be purchased as a long-term care or health insurance policy, but can provide help with needs resulting from terminal or catastrophic illness.
 In most situations, canceling, reducing, surrendering or replacing a long-term care or health insurance policy for this rider would be considered unsuitable.
 5This is a flexible premium policy.
 It is important that your premium payments are sufficient to maintain coverage.
 In the event that premium payments are insufficient to maintain the insurance, coverage under the policy will terminate and may be a taxable event.
 Any increase in coverage is subject to underwriting review and approval.
 Increases in Specified Amounts trigger new Surrender Charges and Surrender Charge Periods, but decreases to Specified Amounts do not reduce Surrender Charges.
-W010 8-17